TheRoddyWMS/Roddy-Default-Plugin/README.md

 ```bash
 source activate "$condaEnvironmentName"
 ```

-Note that like all Roddy "tools" also the environment scripts need to be executible (although they are source'd).

 Additionally, you can specify dedicated scripts for cluster jobs.
 For instance, the following defines a tool as environment script for the `correctGcBias` cluster job (which is also defined as tool).